Jamie's Dream School

 About the Show

-Jamie Oliver brings together some of Britain's most inspirational individuals to see if they can persuade 20 young people who've left school with little to show for the experience to give education a second chance
+Jamie Oliver brings together some of Britain's most inspirational individuals to see if they can persuade 20 young people to give education a second chance

 Series 1 Summary